-The key question of this paper is the relative order of effects elicited by variables related to a derived subtitles, SUBTLEX-UK (Van Heuven, Mandera, Keuleers, & Brysbaert, 2014) to estimate frequencies of occurrence for both whole (derived, pseudo-derived and form control) English words as well as their (pseudo)stems or embedded strings (e.g., rainy and rain; trumpet and trump; ballot and ball).
+Frequency characteristics We used the 200 million-token corpus of British films and media subtitles, SUBTLEX-UK (Van Heuven, Mandera, Keuleers, & Brysbaert, 2014) to estimate frequencies of occurrence for both whole (derived, pseudo-derived and form control) English words as well as their (pseudo)stems or embedded strings (e.g., rainy and rain; trumpet and trump; ballot and ball).
 The 44 million-token corpus of Dutch film and media subtitles, SUBTLEX-NL (Keuleers, Brysbaert, & New, 2010) was used for estimates of the equivalent Dutch language frequency-based measures.
 We refer to the frequency of the whole word as surface frequency, and the frequency of the derived/pseudo/form control stem, as stem frequency.
 We opted to used stem frequency instead of lemma frequency.
 This is because surface frequency and lemma frequency are highly correlated (r = 0.934), whereas surface frequency and stem frequency are weakly correlated (r = 0.135).
 Thus stem frequency is less likely to impose a confounding impact on the results of surface frequency, and vice versa.
 We discuss the impact of collinearity further in the supplementary materials section S1.